Language selection

 Trade relations

 Canada is a significant investor in South Africa.
-Canadian investments focus on the mineral and mining sector, as well as transportation, food processing, hospitality, and information and communication technologies.
-Canada and South Africa also have a history of cultural cooperation – South Africa’s first Audiovisual Co-Production Agreement was with Canada.
+In 2024, the Canadian direct investment position in South Africa was $523 million.
+The direct investment position from South Africa in Canada was $1.87B, up from $37 million in 2023.
+The direct investment by South Africa accounted for 0.12% of the total direct investment in Canada.
+Canadian investments focus on the mineral and mining sector, as well as transportation, food processing, hospitality, creative industries and information and communication technologies.
+Canada and South Africa also have a history of cultural cooperation – South Africa’s first Audiovisual Co-Production Agreement was with Canada in 1997, which was renewed in 2024.

-Trade and investment between Canada and South Africa is facilitated by a Memorandum of Understanding on cooperation in mining and mineral development and a double taxation agreement.
+Trade and investment between Canada and South Africa are facilitated by several agreements, including a Memorandum of Understanding on cooperation in mining and mineral development and a double taxation agreement.

-In 2015, Export Development Canada opened its permanent office in Johannesburg in order to help match Canadian companies with business opportunities in sub-Saharan Africa.
+In 2015, Export Development Canada opened its permanent office in Johannesburg to provide Canadian companies with trade finance, risk management solutions, and market expertise, helping them connect with business opportunities across sub-Saharan Africa.

 Development

-The Canada Fund for Local Initiatives (CFLI) provides support to local organizations focused on women’s economic empowerment, minority rights and good governance.
-Since 2018-19 alone, the CFLI has funded more than 40 small-scale, high-impact projects in South Africa, totalling over $1 million in contributions.
+The Canada Fund for Local Initiatives (CFLI) provides support to local organizations contributing to the achievement of Canada’s priorities for international assistance, with special emphasis on advancing democracy, protecting and promoting human rights, and ensuring security and stability.
+Since 2020, the CFLI has funded more than 30 small-scale, high-impact projects in South Africa, totaling over $1 million in contributions.

 Partnerships and organizations